 First and Foremost, Choose a Silent Airbrush Compressor

 You do not want that kind of compressor in your personal art studio!
 How could anyone concentrate with that much noise?
-That’s the reason why you should definitely look for a quiet airbrush compressor.
+That’s why you should definitely look for a quiet airbrush compressor.
 The quietest air compressors are piston compressors.
 They can either be oil-filled or oil-free.

 How Much Airflow and Air Pressure Do You Need?

 When choosing a compressor, you should consider both its airflow capacity and the pressure it can reach.
 For airbrushing, a minimum airflow rate of 0.5 CFM (cubic feet per minute) is typically required.
 However, if you need to spray continuously for an extended period of time, it’s advisable to choose a compressor with an airflow rate of at least 0.8 CFM.